This documentation is for an unreleased version of Apache Flink. We recommend you use the latest stable version.

 - inefficient use of allocated memory with a small

 execution.buffer-timeoutbecause flushed buffers would only be sent partially filled

 The number of buffers is configured by the

-For best throughput, we recommend using the default values for the number of exclusive and floating buffers.
+For best throughput, we recommend using the default values for the number of exclusive and floating buffers(except you have one of limit cases).
 If the amount of in-flight data is causing issues, enabling buffer debloating is recommended.

 You can tune the number of network buffers manually, but consider the following:

 - You should adjust the number of buffers according to your expected throughput (in

 bytes/second).
 Assigning credits and sending buffers takes some time (around two roundtrip messages between two nodes).
 The latency also depends on your network.